 Accepting ourselves and our mates as God made us.

 God made us the way we are for a reason.
-We can’t change our basic psychological type but we can learn to laugh at our natural tendencies.
+We can’t change our basic temperament type but we can learn to laugh at our natural tendencies.
 You can’t change your wife or husband’s character traits.
 They are who God made them to be.
 Learn to love their strengths and help them balance out their extremes.